Having more fun than a human being should be allowed to have.

 Our diplomats, our teams are working diligently to try to get them out.

-What do you mean, try to get them out?
+When do we try to get them out?

 The whole point here, why should we have to try?